qobilidop/dotfiles/README.md

 ## Philosophy

 I agree with @[anishathalye] that ["Dotfiles Are Not Meant to Be Forked"](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
-Most likely my personal preferences may not suit you.
-And even if it does, it's recommended to draw inspirations from my dotfiles rather than forking directly.
+I would be very happy if my dotfiles happen to be your inspiration.

 ## Constraints